Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Probabilistic forecast and uncertainty quantification through parallel partial Gaussian processes

 Suppose we have collected $n$ vectors of real-valued outputs or snapshots, each having $m$ dimensions, where the $t$th output vector is denoted as $\mathbf y(\mathbf x_t)=(y_1(\mathbf x_t),..., y_m(\mathbf x_t))^T$, with $\mathbf x_t$ being a $p$-dimensional input that contains the observations in the prior time points and additional physics input, for $t=1,...,n$.
 When the observational vector in the prior time point is used as the input, we have $\mathbf x_t=\mathbf y(\mathbf x_{t-1})$ and thus $p=m$.
 In general, the dimensions of the input and output vectors can be different.

 In the PP-GP model, we assume a distinct mean parameter $\mu_j$ and variance parameter $\sigma^2_j$ at each coordinate of the output $y_j(\cdot)$, for $j=1,...,m$, which makes it flexible to capture the scale difference in output coordinates.
-The correlation between any two inputs $\mathbf x$ and $\mathbf x'$, on the other hand, is assumed to be the same at different output coordinates, as the physics mechanism may be approximately the same at different coordinates.
-The observations from dynamical system may contain noises, which include numerical or measurement errors.
-Thus, for any input $\mathbf x$ we define the PP-GP model of the $j$th coordinate below:
+The correlation of the output at two coordinates {$j$ and $j'$}, on the other hand, is assumed to be the same, i.e. $\mbox{Cor}( y_j(\mathbf x), y_j(\mathbf x'))=\mbox{Cor}( y_{j'}(\mathbf x), y_{j'}(\mathbf x'))$, which greatly simplifies the computation.
+The observations from dynamical system may contain noises, due to numerical or measurement errors.
+Thus, for any input $\mathbf x$, we define the PP-GP model of the $j$th coordinate below:

 where $\mathbf x$ is p-dimensional input variable, $f_j(\cdot)$ follows a Gaussian process prior with mean $\mu_j$ and covariance $\sigma^2_jK(\cdot,\cdot)$, and $\epsilon_{j}$ is an independent Gaussian noise with variance $\eta \sigma^2_j$.
 For any $p\times n$ input matrix $\mathbf X=[\mathbf x_1,...,\mathbf x_n]$, integrating the latent Gaussian process $f_j(\cdot)$, the marginal distribution $\mathbf y_j=[y_j(\mathbf x_1),...,y_j(\mathbf x_n)]^T$ follows a multivariate normal distribution: